-1 | Scholarship levels should be committed throughout a student's tenure at Cooper Union.
-In other words, if a student is enrolled with a 100% scholarship, Cooper Union should commit to that scholarship for the student's entire time at Cooper (assuming on-time graduation).
-Any downward adjustments to scholarship policy levels that need to be made in the event of extreme financial challenge should only be applied to future students.

-- 2 | "Endowment" in this report refers to the combination of permanently restricted corpus, the principal of which cannot be expended based on permanent donor restrictions, and other funds (typically called quasi-endowment) that function as endowment by providing investment income for a long, unspecified period, but the principal of which could be expended if necessary without seeking donor approval. - 3 | Once overall levels of scholarship are agreed upon, we request that the Board, informed by the FEC and by the Administration's recommendations, approve a policy on how incremental scholarship resources will be allocated.
+- 1 | Scholarship levels should be committed throughout a student's tenure at Cooper Union.
+In other words, if a student is enrolled with a 100% scholarship, Cooper Union will commit to that scholarship for the student's entire time at Cooper (assuming on-time graduation).
+Any downward adjustments to scholarship policy levels that need to be made in the event of extreme financial challenge will only be applied to future students. - 2 | "Endowment" in this report refers to the combination of permanently restricted corpus, the principal of which cannot be expended based on permanent donor restrictions, and other funds (typically called quasi-endowment) that function as endowment by providing investment income for a long, unspecified period, but the principal of which could be expended if necessary without seeking donor approval.